pandle/astro-pi-2022-23/README.md

 What we have learned:

-* creation the catalogue of objects in the ISS
+* creation of the catalogue of the objects (and people) on the ISS
-* training of the model with those objects (and people of the ISS team)
+* training of the model with those objects (and people)
 * testing with the ISS web site

 ## Experiment on the Space